Probing Instantaneous Single-Molecule Chirality in the Planar Ground State of Formic Acid

-In the following, we choose the term ''instantaneous chirality'' for this quantum effect (see Refs. \cite{HarrisChemPhy,Kitamura2001,MannChemPhy2014}).
-The established terms ''dynamical chirality'' \cite{QuackAngewCh1989,MarquardtPhysChA2000,Kitamura2001} and ''transient chirality'' \cite{KlunderChemRev} do not quite well capture the quantum nature of this phenomenon, as it arises in the stationary ground state of the molecule where there is no time dependence and no motion and, thus, no dynamics.
+In the following, we choose the term ``instantaneous chirality'' for this quantum effect (see Refs.~\cite{HarrisChemPhy,Kitamura2001,MannChemPhy2014}).
+The established terms ``dynamical chirality'' \cite{QuackAngewCh1989,MarquardtPhysChA2000,Kitamura2001} and ``transient chirality'' \cite{KlunderChemRev} do not quite capture the quantum nature of this phenomenon, as it arises in the stationary ground state of the molecule where there is no time dependence and no motion, and thus, no dynamics.
 Other than for transient chirality, the molecule is also not excited to an electronic state where it pyramidalizes out of its formerly planar shape and vibrates through a transiently chiral configuration \cite{Rouxel}.
-Instantaneous chirality of prochiral molecules can be understood as the extreme case of a vanishing barrier in the double-well potential, as discussed in Hund's paradox \cite{Hund1927}.
-Hund argued that the true eigenstates of the parity-conserving Hamiltonian of chiral molecules are coherent superpositions of the R and S states.
-Similarly, for a prochiral molecule, its ground state can be viewed as a superposition of R and S pyramidalized structures.
-It is one of the puzzling aspects of quantum theory, that for a stationary state, such instantaneous chirality has not existed as a realistic property of the molecule already before it is measured (see Ref. \cite{FortinFoundChem2021} for the corresponding discussion for Hund's case).
-It emerges due to spontaneous symmetry breaking during the measurement process.
-For simplicity and readability, this Letter will, however, adopt the not entirely accurate ''realistic'' terminology, setting aside these complex quantum theoretical nuances.
+It is one of the puzzling aspects of quantum theory that for a stationary state, instantaneous chirality does not already exist as a realistic property of the prochiral molecule before it is measured (see Ref.~\cite{FortinFoundChem2021}).
+It first emerges due to spontaneous symmetry breaking during the measurement process.
+For simplicity and readability, this Letter will, however, adopt the not entirely accurate ``realistic'' terminology, setting aside these complex quantum theoretical nuances.

-The purpose of the present Letter is to report on an experiment where we measure the handedness of individual formic acid molecules in the gas phase twice, in two consecutive measurements on the same object, exploiting inner-shell photoionization.
-The first measurement is done by photoelectron diffraction, and the second one follows many femtoseconds later by imaging the Coulomb explosion as the molecule rapidly fragments.
-In photoelectron diffraction, a photoelectron wave is emitted from a localized $K$-shell ''illuminating the molecule from within'' \cite{Landers2001}.
+The purpose of the present Letter is to report on an experiment in which we measure the handedness of individual formic acid molecules in the gas phase twice, in two consecutive measurements on the same molecule, exploiting inner-shell photoionization.
+The first measurement is done by photoelectron diffraction and the second one follows shortly after by imaging the Coulomb explosion as the molecule rapidly fragments.
+In photoelectron diffraction, a photoelectron wave is emitted from a localized $K$-shell ``illuminating the molecule from within'' \cite{Landers2001}.
 This creates a diffraction pattern in the molecular frame of reference.
-The power of this technique for structure determination has been shown in many works (see Ref. \cite{JahnkeRoySocChem2023} for a review).
+The power of this technique for structure determination has been shown in many works (see Ref.~\cite{JahnkeRoySocChem2023} for a review).